Triton-Anchor/.github/profile/README.md

 ## Creating a TASK repository/package:

 ### Guidelines:
-- Prepend package name with 'task_' for consistency and distinction from other ROS2 packages
+- Prepend package names with 'task_' for consistency and distinction from other ROS2 packages
 - snake_case: all lower case letters with '_' as the primary delimeter
 - Choose beforehand to use cpp or python exclusively for each package
 - Include a README.md with instructions for running the package in isolation